Can dogs cry? Do dogs get sad, or is it a health warning sign?

 Dog tears

-Dogs are mammals, so they have tear ducts.
+Dogs are mammals, and a dog’s eyes have tear ducts.
 This evolutionary feature helps keep mammalian eyes clean and lubricated.

 However, for the most part, only humans seem to produce tears in response to a strong emotion.